IBM/knative101/workshop/exercise-5/README.md

     http://fib-knative-default.bmv-dev-16-5290c8c8e5797924dc1ad5d1b85b37c0-0000.us-south.containers.appdomain.cloud
     ```

-    Add `zero-` or `one-` before the service name to get your new URL, and then save these as environment variables.
+    Add `zero-` or `one-` before the service name to get your new URLs, and then save these as environment variables.
 The new URLs will look something like this:
     ```
     export ZERO_URL=http://zero-fib-knative-default.bmv-dev-16-5290c8c8e5797924dc1ad5d1b85b37c0-0000.us-south.containers.appdomain.cloud
     ```